holochain/holochain-rust/doc/holochain_101/src/links/remove_link.md

 `Zome Validation`

 A Zome Validation always takes place on each remove_link that is executed after it passes the system validation.
 These are rules that can be defined by the zome.
-The Zome Developer can choose to delete the Link using their defined criteria.
+Thus, the Zome Developer can choose approve link deletion using their defined criteria.